-Angutara Nikaya, a Buddhist scripture mentions 16 great kingdoms or Mahajanapadas at the beginning of the 6th century BC in India.
+Angutara Nikaya, a Buddhist scripture mentions 16 great kingdoms or Mahajanapadas at the beginning of the 6th century BCE in India.
 They emerged during the Vedic Age.
-The history of the emergence of mahajanapadas can be linked to the development of eastern Uttar Pardesh(Bihar) during the 6th to 4th century BCE where agriculture flourished due to the availability of fertile lands and iron production increased due to availability of iron ore in large quantities.
-This resulted in the expansion of the territories of the Janapadas and later addressed as 16 highly developed regions or the Mahajanapadas.
+The history of the emergence of Mahajanapadas can be linked to the development of eastern Uttar Pradesh and western Bihar during the 6th to 4th century BCE where agriculture flourished due to the availability of fertile lands and iron production increased due to availability of iron ore in large quantities.
+This resulted in the expansion of the territories of the Janapadas (due to the use of iron weapons) and later addressed as 16 highly developed regions or the Mahajanapadas.

 This is an important topic for IAS Exam and is also relevant for other government exams.

-By the 6th century B.C., there were approximately 22 different Janapadas.
+By the 6th century BCE, there were approximately 22 different Janapadas.
 Socio-economic developments chiefly due to the use of iron tools in agriculture and military, along with religious and political developments led to the rise of the Mahajanapadas from small kingdoms or Janapadas.
+The people gained a strong allegiance to the territory or Janapada they belonged to rather than the tribe or the jana.
+This period is also known as the era of second urbanisation, first being the Harappan civilisation.

 During that period, the political centre shifted from the west of the Indo-Gangetic plains to the eastern side of it.
 This was due to better fertility of the land because of more rainfall and rivers.
 Also, this region was closer to iron production centres.